mestredelpino/minio-terraform/README.md

 1. Create a file "upload_folders/terraform.tfvars" and paste these variables to create an s3 bucket.
 ```
-folder-paths = ["",""] # List with the absolute (or relative) paths to the directories you want to upload
+folder-paths = ["",""] # List with the relative paths to the directories you want to upload
 ```

 For example, you might want to upload the content of the phase1 and phase2 folders, in that case the you will write the variable